herrevilkitten/holiday-in-ten-towns/Session_18.md

 * They had a pleasant conversation.
 She did a lot of talking about why she is in the fortress and the future of Ten Towns.
 * Gryn, Midnight, and the duergar came to an _understanding_ that would be mutually beneficial to both.
 Gryn gave them some _bracers of defense_ in order to secure the pact.
 In return, she provided information.
 * Gryn studied her.
 This will be entertaining.
 * The party rested.
-Nildar was handled in an amotionall
+Nildar was handled in an emotionally abusive way.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjUwMDg5MzUsLTM1ODkxMzAwMCwxNj
+eyJoaXN0b3J5IjpbLTU1NDE5ODg5NiwtMzU4OTEzMDAwLDE2Mj
-IyMDQ1NjgwLC0xNDc0MjMxNTEyLC05NDU3ODUxMjEsLTE2MjQ3
+IwNDU2ODAsLTE0NzQyMzE1MTIsLTk0NTc4NTEyMSwtMTYyNDc2
-NjYxMSw2OTM2NjMxNDgsMTE4OTExMjcwNSwtMTk2OTU0NDM3Mi
+NjExLDY5MzY2MzE0OCwxMTg5MTEyNzA1LC0xOTY5NTQ0MzcyLC
-wtMTEwOTE2NzY1NSwyMDk2MTAzNzU4LC03OTYxOTA1ODAsODQw
+0xMTA5MTY3NjU1LDIwOTYxMDM3NTgsLTc5NjE5MDU4MCw4NDAz
-MzI2MTE4LC0xMzQ2NTg0MzkzLDg2OTQ3MTE2Nyw4Mzk2MDc5ND
+MjYxMTgsLTEzNDY1ODQzOTMsODY5NDcxMTY3LDgzOTYwNzk0My
-MsMzczMTQ5NDYsLTE5NDkxODg1NDQsMTQwMDQxMzI4OV19
+wzNzMxNDk0NiwtMTk0OTE4ODU0NCwxNDAwNDEzMjg5XX0=
 -->